h-shukla/Travel-Logger/README.md

 - [ ] Refactor code to the best of ability

 # Frontend
-- [ ] Render a basic map with react-leflet and openstreetmap api
+- [ ] Render a basic map with react-leaflet and openstreetmap api